 How we broke it

-For ATAG we designed the very first matt-finished induction hob.
+For ASKO we designed the very first matt-finished induction hob.
 Instead of a shiny glass surface, this induction cooker has a matt finish.
 It reflects the robustness of cast iron.
 And in fact: the finish makes it even stronger and more resistant to scratches.
 A cooker with cast iron appearance: that touches the heart if you really love cooking.

 Instead of a shiny glass surface, this induction cooker has a matt finish.
 It reflects the robustness of cast iron.